 Blue LED has a wavelength of between 405nm to 420nm and has anti-bacterial benefits.
 This allows it kills off acne-causing bacteria and is most useful during the eruptive phase to address the problem at its source.

 Red LED has a wavelength of between 620nm (light red) to 700nm (dark red) with antiaging properties as well as its ability to heal old scars.
 It has the ability to stimulate collagen and elastin production which are the building blocks of the skin.
 Red LED reduces inflammation caused by blemishes, sun damage by accelerating the healing process thus improving skin tone and reducing wrinkles.

 Yellow LED light therapy

-Yellow LED Light Therapy has a wavelength of 590–560 nm which triggers the lymphatic system to removes toxins from the exposed area.
-In additon, it increases blood circulation which improves wound healing and increases the skins ability to retain moisture.
-Yellow LED Light Therapy keeps the skin hydrated and amplify your skincare regimen.
+Yellow LED Light Therapy has a wavelength of 590–560 nm which triggers the lymphatic system to remove toxins from the exposed area.
+In addition, it increases blood circulation which improves wound healing and increases the skin’s ability to retain moisture.
+Yellow LED Light Therapy keeps the skin hydrated and amplifies your skincare regimen.